Frank Honywill George: Biography

 Born in Bristol, England, George received his MA at the University of Cambridge and his PhD in psychology at the University of Bristol.

-In 1949 he started his academic career at the University of Bristol, Department of Psychology as lecturer in psychology.
+In 1949, he started his academic career at the University of Bristol, Department of Psychology as a lecturer in psychology.
 In 1968 he was elected first Chairman of the Institution of Computer Sciences of the University of Bristol.
-In that time he was also working as computer consultant to the NATO, and became fellow of the British Computer Society (FBCS) From the early 1970s until the early 1980s George was Professor of Cybernetics and Director of the Institute of Cybernetics at the Brunel University.
-From late 1970s to early 1990s George was director of the UK Bureau of Information Science.
+In that time he was also working as a computer consultant for the NATO, and became a fellow of the British Computer Society (FBCS) From the early 1970s until the early 1980s George was Professor of Cybernetics and Director of the Institute of Cybernetics at the Brunel University.
+From late 1970s to the early 1990s George was director of the UK Bureau of Information Science.

 George's research interests concerned cybernetics and related fields.
 In the 1980s his research ranged from "artificial intelligence; industrial and management cybernetics with emphasis on modelling and heuristic programming approaches to research in organizational behaviour".
 During his academic career he authored over 20 books ranging from psychology, cybernetics, digital computing and robotics, to philosophy of science.

 George died on 10 September 1997 in High Wycombe, Buckinghamshire, England.